skyrim-multiplayer/skymp/docs/docs_running_a_server.md

 You obviously need to have 64-bit Windows version since the server is 64-bit program.

 You are able to build whole project from sources.
-Server build would be in `build/dist/server`
+Server build would be in `build/dist/server`.
+Use `launch_server.bat` to launch.

 ### Linux